kxiside/jackiemoon-client/README.md

 # Jackie Moon Originals

 ## Site Description
-This will be the back-end and API section for this site.
+This will be the front end and client section for this site.
 JM-Originals is a passion for creativity and a curiosity for design.
 This site will be a showcase for  Artwork and clothing products.
 Items will be created and displayed from a user.

 ### Tech
 - React